department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Conversation Guide.md

 - [Does the participant understand the financial disclosure page?]
 - [Does the participant open the additional info on qualifying eligibility factors?]
 - [Does the participant click yes or no on the financial disclosure page and express why?]

 #### Observer rating of task completion
 - [Observer ratings of start application task completion using rating criteria]

-## Task 2: Marital status and spouse information - 5 minutes
+## Primary Task 2: Marital status and spouse information - 5 minutes

-- (After particpant clicks continue on disclosure page) Proceed with the application and answer the question as you normally would.
+- (After particpant clicks continue on disclosure page) Proceed with the application with answering the next question.
-- (If selected Married for Marital Status) Continue completing all the questions about your spouse and please remember to think aloud.
+- (If selected Married/Separated for Marital Status) Continue completing all the questions about your spouse and please remember to think aloud.

-**Participant questions after completion of spouse tasks if added:**
-- What worked well for you?
-- What was unclear or didn’t work well for you?
-- What would you like to change or add?

 ### Things to watch for:
 - [Does the participant make any comments about this page happening after the financial disclosure page?]
 - [Does the participant comment on or interact with the additional info component - "why we ask this information"?]
-- [Does the participant comment on the second spouse page with the two lived with/address questions?
+- [Does the participant comment on the second spouse page with the two lived with/address questions?]

-**Sub Tasks & Ratings**
+- [Does the participant comment the question is intrusive or that they would skip and/or answer untruthfully?]

+#### Observer rating of task completion
+- [Observer ratings of start application task completion using rating criteria]

-## Task 3: Adding a dependents - 8 minutes
+## Primary Task 3: Adding dependents - 5 minutes
 - Now that you have completed your spouse's information, please answer the question on this page and proceed.
 - (When selected yes) Complete the questions about your first dependent.
 - For this scenario, you have multiple children.
 How would you add them to this application?

+**Participant questions:**
+- What worked well for you?
+- What was unclear or didn’t work well for you?
+- What would you like to change or add?

 ### Things to watch for:
 - [Does the participant need to use the additional info of "Who does VA consider a dependent" to answer the question?]
 - [Does the participant struggle with adding a second dependent?]
 - [Does the participant pause or are they confused by any of the dependent information questions?]

-**Sub Tasks & Ratings**
+#### Observer rating of task completion
+- [Observer ratings of start application task completion using rating criteria]

-## Task 4: Editing and removing a dependent - 5 minutes
+## Primary Task 4: Editing and removing a dependent - 3 minutes
 - You realized you answered the birth date question incorrectly (oops) and you need to go back and fix it.
 How would you go about doing that?
 - Now for this scenario, just imagine you added a dependent twice and now need to remove them from the list.
 How would you remove a dependent from this application?